The Revision of IPCC’s Climate Scenarios

 Climate Change is Jewish Physics

 It goes with the territory.
-Fascist leaders are convinced they are always right and therefore empowered to make correct judgments about anything that comes their way.
-For Hitler that meant denial of most of 20th century physics, especially relativity and quantum mechanics, as Jewish physics.
+Fascist leaders are convinced they are always right and therefore empowered to make judgments about anything that comes their way.
+As often noted, for Hitler that meant denial of most of 20th century physics, especially relativity and quantum mechanics, as “Jewish physics”.
 There was a direct line from that to the Germans’ inability to mount any significant challenge to allied development of nuclear weapons.
 In the end the Germans were defeated without such weapons, but it was only a matter of luck that it happened in time.
-Hitler defeated the entire German war machine, because he was always right.
+Hitler in effect defeated the entire German war machine, because he was always right.

 We the human race may or may not succeed in avoiding real climate disaster, but any successes we achieve will be despite Trump’s sabotage.
 Whatever international order comes out of it all will reflect the interests of those who build it.
 And the status of the US will recognize that Trump’s sabotage was in literal terms a crime against humanity.